isabella232/ios-swift-verification/readme.md

-# Introducing our Verification Swift SDK
+# Verify Phone Numbers with the Swift SDK

 We have recently made our first Swift SDK available for the [Sinch Verification product range](https://www.sinch.com/products/verification/).
 Before we dig in to the Swift parts, lets talk about verification and why you would want to do that.